-The Peak District National Park VIP project would replace a 2km section of overhead line east of the Woodhead Tunnel near Dunford Bridge with an underground solution, permanently removing seven pylons and a sealing end compound from the landscape.
+The Peak District East VIP project would replace a 1.5km section of overhead line east of the Woodhead Tunnel near Dunford Bridge with underground cables, permanently removing seven pylons and a sealing end compound from the landscape.
 The preferred route for the new connection runs alongside the Trans Pennine Trail to the south of the River Don to join existing cables in the Woodhead Tunnel.

-Construction of a new sealing end compound and associated replacement terminal pylon would be required at Wogden Foot to connect the new underground infrastructure to the remaining overhead line.
-At the western end where the new connection we would be burying joins up with the cables running through the Woodhead Tunnel, we would need to construct a cable jointing building.
-This will be built on National Grid land and we are speaking with the National Park Authority to ensure that the building we create is in-keeping with the character of other buildings in Dunford Bridge.
+Construction of a new sealing end compound and the associated replacement terminal pylon would be required at Wogden Foot to connect the new underground infrastructure to the remaining overhead line.
+At the western end the new cable connection would join up with the cables running through the Woodhead Tunnel.

-Since 2016, we have carried out a range of ground investigation works and a number of environmental surveys north and south of the River Don near Dunford Bridge to identify any environmental issues and to develop the engineering plans for our project.
-Following public consultation in late 2018 / early 2019, we expect to submit a planning application in 2019.
+Since 2016, we have carried out a range of ground investigation works and a number of environmental surveys north and south of the River Don, near Dunford Bridge, to identify any environmental issues and to develop the engineering plans for our project.
+Following public consultation in late 2018 / early 2019, we submitted a planning application for the project to Barnsley Metropolitan Borough Council in August 2019.

-Please click on the link below to see a map of the the proposed route:
+Please click here to see a map of the the proposed route: